rlankhorst/zip-recipes/README.md

 == Upgrade Notice ==

 = 4.0.0.9 =
-Upgrade to Zip Recipe Plugin from ZipList Recipe Plugin and lose nothing!
+Upgrade to Zip Recipe plugin from ZipList Recipe Plugin and lose nothing!

-== Features that will be added in upcoming versions of the Zip Recipes Plugin ==
+== Features that will be added in upcoming versions of the Zip Recipes plugin ==

 * You tell us!
 * Have a suggestion for a feature we should add?
 [Say hello and tell us!](mailto:hello@ziprecipes.net)